typesense/typesense-website/docs-site/content/guide/reference-implementations/ecommerce-storefront.md

+---
+description: "Explore a Typesense ecommerce storefront that demonstrates fast product browsing and search through a live demo and reusable source code."
+---

 # E-Commerce Storefront

 In addition to search experiences, Typesense can also be used to build performant browsing experiences like product listing pages in an ecommerce store.